neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 The filename may also end in an *optional* suffix, indicating a logical grouping to which it belongs (e.g. `sub-001_ses-001_run-001_retinotopy.csv`).
 Anything after the left-most stop (`.`) is considered the file extension.

-If acquisition software outputs data with its own mandatory file naming convention, such are *recommended* to be placed in a folder with the BIDS specification name.
+If acquisition software outputs data with its own mandatory file naming convention, these are *recommended* to be placed in a folder with the BIDS specification name.

 e.g.